51Degrees/documentation/src/main.md

 - Support for high performance native data processing libraries via SWIG.
 - All components designed for scalable, multi-threaded applications.
 - Modern software design including fluent builders, dependency injection, unit testing and continuous integration.
 DevOps friendly.
-- Support for C, C++, .NET, Java, PHP and Node.
+- Support for .NET, Java, PHP and Node.
-- Originally developed to provide information about devices accessing a website, version 4 and beyond of the API provide support for third party data services.
+- Plug-in architecture supporting custom third party data services.

 ## New to the Pipeline?

 * Check the @quickstart guide for help getting up and running as soon as possible.
 * For a conceptual overview of the API, start with the @Pipeline page.
+* If you're migrating from the older 51Degrees device detection API then start with the @v3migrationguide.

 ## 51Degrees Data Services